 11.5.1.1.2 PMKSA

 When the PMKSA is the result of a successful IEEE 802.1X authentication, it is derived from the EAP authentication and authorization parameters provided by the AS.
-When the PMKSA is the result of a successful SAE authentication, it is generated as a result of the successful completion of the SAE exchange.
+When the PMKSA is the result of a successful SAE authentication or FILS Authentication, it is generated as a result of the successful completion of the SAE exchange or FILS Authentication exchange, respectively.
 This security association is bidirectional.
 In other words, both parties use the information in the security association for both sending and receiving.
-The PMKSA is created by the Supplicant’s SME when the EAP authentication completes successfully or the PSK is configured.
-The PMKSA is created by the Authenticator’s SME when the PMK is created from the keying information transferred from the AS, when IEEE 802.1X authentication is utilized, when the SAE exchange successfully completes, or when the PSK is configured.
+The PMKSA is created by the Supplicant’s SME when the EAP authentication completes successfully, FILS Authentication completes successfully, or the PSK is configured.
+The PMKSA is created by the Authenticator’s SME when the PMK is created from the keying information transferred from the AS, when IEEE 802.1X authentication is utilized, when the SAE exchange successfully completes, when the FILS Authentication exchange successfully completes, or when the PSK is configured.
 The PMKSA is used to create the PTKSA.
 PMKSAs are cached for up to their lifetimes.
 The PMKSA consists of the following elements:

 Instruct the editor to modify section 11.11.2.3 as indicated: